tashima42/hash-id/README.md

   * A hash argument and a file can be used at the same time.

 ## Install
-Currently, are are supported: a snap package, a deb package and an Arch package.
-If you want to maintain a distro specific package, please check the [contributing](##Contributing) section.
+Currently, are supported: a snap package, a deb package and an Arch package.
+If you want to maintain a distro specific package, please check the [contributing](https://github.com/Tashima42/hash-id/blob/main/CONTRIBUTING.md) section.
   * Snap
     ```
     sudo snap install hash-id